What is animal hospice and palliative care?

 Hospice recognizes that making decisions for an animal approaching the end of life is the right and responsibility of the animal's primary caregiver or pet parent.
 The hospice team helps the decision makers assess the progression of disease in terms of symptoms and quality of life, and helps them make the best decisions.

-Amir Shanan DVM
+Written by Amir Shanan DVM